choderalab/status/README.md

 #### Future Work
-Use a yaml file + jinja template to build the README.md programmatically
+* Use a yaml file + jinja template to build the README.md programmatically
+* Some workflow/bot commands to re-run CI
+* Automate issue creation when status changes